 About the Narrator

-Somto lives in Lagos with his sister, their dog; River, and their cats; Ify and Salem.
+Somto Ihezue is a Nigerian–Igbo writer/editor.
+He lives in Lagos with his sister, their dog; River, and their cats; Ify and Salem.
 He is a big movie geek, a runner, and a wildlife enthusiast.
-A fan of white-soled shoes and heavy rainfall, he also fantasizes about becoming a high supreme witch.
-His works have appeared or are forthcoming in Tordotcom, Omenana Magazine, and others.
-Follow him on Twitter @somto_Ihezue where he tweets about his bi-monthly quarter-life crisis, among things.
+He likes white-soled shoes and heavy rainfall.
+Somto was awarded the 2021 African Youth Network Movement Fiction Prize.
+A Nommo Award-nominee and finalist for the 2022 Afritondo Prize, his works have appeared in Tordotcom, Fireside Magazine, POETRY Magazine, Cossmass Infinities, Flash Fiction Online, Flame Tree Press, OnSpec Magazine, and elsewhere.
+Follow him on Twitter @somto_Ihezue where he tweets about his bi-monthly quarter-life crisis, among other things.